th-we/deskflow-wiki/Quick-Start-FAQ.md

 We don't recommend using your favorite package manager, because it's often harder to install the same version on all computers (which is important).

+If you choose to use the Qt Online Installer, then you'll only need to install Qt Creator (and not Qt itself, as this dependency is managed by the dependencies script).

 ## Dependencies

 Problems running the dependencies script (`python scripts/install_deps.py`)